romance939913/cache-out/README.md

 * Relevant news displayed for the general market on home page, and for specific stock on the stock's show page

 ## Portfolio Page
-Once a User logs in, they are directed to the portfolio page, which displays a chart showing their portfolio valuation over time, a list of their holdings with current day metrics, and real-time financial news
+Once a User logs in, they are directed to the portfolio page, which displays a chart showing their portfolio valuation over time, a list of their holdings with the current day fluctuation, and real-time financial news
 <br/>
 <br/>
 ![tour-gif](app/assets/images/darkgif3.gif)